ramennaut/ramennaut/README.md

     <img src="http://github-profile-summary-cards.vercel.app/api/cards/stats?username=ramennaut&theme=dracula" alt="GitHub profile year summary" height="150px">
     <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=ramennaut&layout=compact&theme=dracula" alt="GitHub top languages" height="150px">
 </div>

-## As a rookie developer, I've yet to be better at...
-- **Collaborating.** I mostly work alone so I haven't gotten much practice in collaboration and contribution.
-- **Optimizating.** I self-studied how to code so it's only now (that I'm studying CS in school) that I've been learning how to optimize my code.
-- **Planning.** I tend to overestimate or underestimate the time and resources I need to finish a project and that's something I've been working on.
-- **Publishing.** I don't exactly post my work publicly, which I want to change since I also want to document my progress.

 ---
 **Colophon:** This README profile is a living markdown file -- always a work in progress.
 Last updated 18 Feb 2024 by <a href="https://github.com/ramennaut">ramennaut</a>.